 When it came to online poker, the potential annual GGR was expected to be between $50-$70 million.
 These statistics and figures were based on the similarities between the New York gambling market and the nearby New Jersey gambling market.

-Is Online Poker Legal in New York?
+Is real-money online poker available in New York?
 Unfortunately, no. At least at the moment.
 Article 225 of the New York Penal Code lists a whole range of “gambling offenses”, including:

 Despite the prevalence of New York’s decades-old lottery, with a participation rate of 92%, the state stands firm on its opinion of online gambling – including real money online poker - being illegal (with the exception now of online sports betting).
 As the usage of any device for the purposes of gambling activity is considered an illegal gambling device, real money online poker is especially illegal.

-Currently, there are no options for legal, real money online poker in New York.
+Currently, there are no options for legal, real-money online poker in New York.
 It means that there are no online poker sites you can play in New York, as it is very much illegal.
-However, there are efforts by the New York state to legalize online wagering, as outlined in their 2022 budget.
+However, there are efforts by the New York state to legalize online wagering, as outlined in their 2024 budget.

 That being said, no legal online poker does not mean residents can't have fun.
 New Yorkers can make a quick trip to New Jersey, which has a whole range of options to play online.
 All you have to do is create an account and get cash, which you can even do in New York.
 New Yorkers can also dash over to Pennsylvania, which only recently legalized online poker.